-- System Event Log
+- BMC System Event Log

-Select this choice to view the mini-BMC system-event log, which contains all system-error messages that have been generated.
-Use the arrow keys to move between pages in the log.
+Select this choice to view the BMC system-event log, which contains all system-error messages that have been generated.
+Use the arrow keys to move among pages in the log.
 Run the diagnostic programs to get more information about error codes that occur.
 See the Problem Determination and Service Guide on the IBM System x Documentation CD for instructions.
-Select Clear System Event Log to clear the mini-BMC system-event log.
+To clear the BMC system-event log, select Clear BMC SELs and confirm the selection.